VGRO is one of the best growth ETFs in Canada right now.

-Also, let’s look dive deep into the Pros and Cons of the VGRO ETF from an investment standpoint and learn more about why I think it’s a very good investment for you in the long term.
+Also, let’s take a look at the Pros and Cons of VGRO from an Investment perspective and learn more about why I think it’s a very good investment.
 Now then, let’s get started.

 First of all, one of the leading asset management companies in the world is Vanguard.
-As a result, it has over $6 trillion total assets in its possession and still growing.
+As a result, it has over $6.5 trillion total assets (AUM) in its possession and still growing.

 Above all, It’s got total assets of 571.8 Million and its production and income rates are growing every day.